Fiveplates/GetCleanData_CourseProject/README.md

 testSubject <- read.table(file = "data/UCI HAR Dataset/test/subject_test.txt", col.names = varSubject)
 ```

 **Merge the training and the test sets to create one data set.**

+This step combines all the training related data sets into one data set; then combines all the test related data sets into one data set; and finally combines both the training and test data sets into one consolidated data set consisting of all activity recognistion data.

 ```r